 Let’s get going.

 – Calling yourself what you are — a writer — opens doors.

-Of course it’s always nice to have the proof to back it up, but just by claiming you are from the get-go, it can provide a huge amount of opportunities.
+Of course it’s always nice to have the proof to back it up, but just by claiming you are a writer from the get-go can provide an amount of opportunities.
 For example, I’ve been working on a piece centered around the history of a bronze sculpture.
-It probably goes without saying that I know jack squat about bronze and how it reacts to certain elements and time in general.
-So, I did some googling and found a person that works with bronze metals and restores older pieces from various stages of wear tear.
+It probably goes without saying that I know jack-squat about bronze and how it reacts to certain elements or time.
+So, I did some googling and found a person that works with bronze metals and restores older pieces from various stages of wear-and-tear.
 I sent him an email, making sure I mentioned that I was just a writer hoping to expand my knowledge on the subject.
 He was beyond helpful.
 He sent pictures, asked me questions about my fictional bronze sculpture, and even helped shaped my story.
-Just by letting him know I was writer and wanted to learn, I gained so much knowledge and ended up having a great experience I might not have otherwise.
+Just by letting him know I was writer and wanted to learn, I gained so much knowledge and ended up having a great experience I might not have had, otherwise.

 – You are always building a portfolio.